karu77/Synapse/README.md

 ## How It Works

 1.  **Authentication**: Users must first register for an account and log in.
+Email verification is required upon registration.
 Sessions are managed with JWTs stored in browser local storage.
 2.  **Diagram Type Selection**: Choose from Knowledge Graphs, Mind Maps, or Flowcharts based on your visualization needs.
 3.  **Input**: Enter text, upload image files, and upload audio/video files (or provide URLs) for comprehensive analysis.
 4.  **AI Processing**: The backend sends specialized prompts optimized for each diagram type, along with any multimodal data, to the Gemini 2.0 Flash API.